apify/apify-docs/docs/actors/memory_and_cpu.md

 By assigning an actor's **memory** capacity, you also assign it a proportional amount of **CPU power**.
 Every CPU core corresponds to 4 GB of memory.
 So, 512 MB = 1/8th of a core, 1 GB = 1/4 of core, 8 GB gives you 2 cores, and so on.

+In addition to CPU power, the memory allocation also influences disk size, which amounts to 2x the allocated memory.

 ## Memory requirements

 Each use case has its own minimum memory requirements.
 The larger and more complex your project, the more memory/CPU power it will require.
 Some examples which have minimum requirements are: